KernFerm/cctv-yolo/readme.md

 ## Installation

 ### Prerequisites
-- Python 3.8 or higher
+- Python 3.11 or higher
+- use the `install_python.bat` to install python 3.11.6
 - A compatible YOLO model (e.g., `yolov5n.pt`, `yolov8n.pt`)
 - A GPU with CUDA support (optional, but recommended)